 With Jamf Connect, you can deploy fully functioning devices with all the apps and settings you’d like in a few clicks or taps.
 It’s an excellent option if you deploy numerous company devices and want a better way to provision them.

-It’s compatible with macOS devices and is $2 per month per device.
+It’s compatible with macOS devices and is $4 per month per device for the Business tier.

 Connect is especially helpful for onboarding new employees and making quick changes day-to-day.
 All new users need to do is set up their new computer, turn it on, and log in using a single set of cloud-identity credentials.

 From there, they can access all the applications they need within seconds.
-There’s no more waiting days (or even weeks) for the approvals and access they need to do their jobs.
+There are no more waiting days (or even weeks) for the approvals and access they need to do their jobs.